10 ways to become a better swing dancer

 Yes, dressing nice will actually help you become a better dancer!
 If you look good, you’ll feel good about yourself, and you’ll dance better.
 And if you dress nice, other people will want to dance with you.

 No matter your ability level, don’t be afraid to dance with different people.
 Remember that the “beginner” dancer of today could someday in the future be an “intermediate” dancer.
 Conversely, don’t be afraid to ask a more “experienced” dancer for a dance.
-This applies to leaders and followers!
-At swing dances, it’s quite acceptable for a woman to ask a man if he would like to dance.
-(Of course, one always has the option to decline a dance, either ladies or gentlemen.)
+This applies to leaders and followers.
+And most importantly, as your ability level increases, continue to seek out and dance with those who have good technique and abilities.

 Yes, at some point, you’ll want to move from being a “steps & patterns” dancer to becoming a dancer that dances to the music.
 Sure, we all like to learn new steps and patterns.
 But a huge part of swing dancing is about connecting to the music and your partner.
 Take time to listen to good swing music; feel the beat; feel the pulse; become familiar with swing music phrasing, etc…. it’s really not that hard and will make a world of difference in your dancing!

+Lastly, stay humble.
 As soon as you become a barely competent dancer, other people will start telling you how great you are.
-Sure, compliments are nice, and we all like them, but take those with a grain of salt, especially from those dancers whose ability level is really not much better than yours.
+Sure, compliments are nice, and we all like them, but take those with a grain of salt, especially from those dancers whose technique and ability level is really not much better than yours.
 And remember there are always better dancers out there, and there is always more you can learn.